SilvrHawk/COMP3221CW2/readme.txt

 As expected, the mean time reduced as more processes were used in the program.
 However, likely due to overheads from MPI, the speed-up wasn't a linear increase and because of this we didn't get a 4x speedup despite using 4x the processes.
-One note of interest is that for 3 processes, likely because the binary-tree distribution wasn't used, the parallel speed-up rate is very similar to 2 processes, suggesting that the binary-tree does indeed speed processes up, and looks as if larger number of processes (8, 16, etc) would have larger benefits to the algorithm.
+One note of interest is that for 3 processes, likely because the binary-tree distribution wasn't used, the parallel speed-up rate is closer to 2 processes than 4 processes, suggesting that the binary-tree does indeed speed the program up, and looks as if larger number of processes (8, 16, etc) would have larger benefits to the algorithm.